lgmorand/TimeTrackerProject/docs/content/docs/advanced-topics/categories.md

 - Mentor / Community / Non-Sanctioned IP Dev: any IP reuse/meetup/RTFM
 - Any other category is irrelevant for a CSA/CSAM

+{{< callout type="warning" >}}
-> **Warning**: Every categorie except dispatch/opportunity is considered as NOT customer-focused and you may appear as not spending enough time with customer.
+ Every categorie except dispatch/opportunity is considered as NOT customer-focused and you may appear as not spending enough time with customer.
 "Overhead" categories should not represent more than 30% of your time.
+{{< /callout >}}

 ## Tagging events